Sackler family members to contribute up to $6 billion in latest agreement to resolve opioid claims

 Meanwhile, upcoming trial dates approach for major pharmacies and other companies that have not settled.
 A federal judge has not yet issued a ruling in a bellwether trial in West Virginia over drug distributors’ role in the flood of pills that inundated a rural community.

-The mediator recommended Judge Drain “set aside substantial time during the hearing” for victims to speak to the court and that at least one member from each of the two branches of the family who own the company attend.
+The mediator recommended that Drain “set aside substantial time during the hearing” for victims to speak to the court and that at least one member from each of the two branches of the family who own the company attend.
 The third branch of the family, descendants of Arthur Sackler, was not involved in the litigation — he sold his shares of the company before OxyContin’s introduction.

 Ed Bisch, whose 18-year-old son Eddie died in 2001 from an OxyContin overdose, said he plans to apply to be one of the people who address the court and the Sacklers on Wednesday.
 Bisch said he hopes to tell them that they should be in criminal court, not bankruptcy court.